Skip to content

 Module attributes

-A limited number of attributes are able to be applied at module scope (currently just one), using the following syntax, which is conventionally placed at the top of the module (.x file):
+A limited number of attributes may be applied at module scope (currently just one), using the following syntax, which is conventionally placed at the top of the module (.x file):

 #![allow(nonstandard_constant_naming)]